 Field-hunting tip

-Look in kimberlite country — that is the host setting where xifengite typically forms.
+Look in kimberlite country, the host setting where xifengite typically forms.
 If you start seeing iron, native elements, silicides in float, you are in the right ground.
 Field specimens usually show a irregular grains habit, so train your eye for that shape before scanning the outcrop.